AdobeDocs/adobeio-console/services.md

 ## Service-specific workflows

-To follow a specific workflow for adding each type of service, please select from the following guides.
+To follow a specific workflow for adding each type of service, please select from the following guides:

 ### Add API